Health and safety

 We implement health surveillance systems to support the early detection of adverse health impacts in our workforce and monitor the potential health and safety impacts of our operations on communities with the aim of minimising adverse impacts on them.
 We achieve this through collaboration with our local communities and government agencies to identify and implement initiatives that improve health in those communities.

 Our aim is to achieve a year-on-year reduction in the number of new cases of occupational diseases.
-In line with the ICMM’s principles on mining, we pursue continuous improvement in our health and safety performance with the ultimate goal of zero harm.

 Our HIV/AIDS management programmes

 As a company operating in over 35 countries, we have the opportunity to make a positive impact on the communities near our assets.
 A key part of operating responsibly is to work with government, NGOs and other stakeholders to support the health and wellbeing of our host communities.